Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 /// details | Unfold this section

+Once you have received the email informing you that rescue mode is enabled, you can log on to the rescue mode system and access your server.
-Once your server has rebooted, you will receive an email with your rescue mode access credentials.
-This email is also available in your [OVHcloud Control Panel](/links/manager) as soon as it is sent: Click on the name associated with your NIC handle (Customer ID) in the menu bar in the top right-hand corner, then select `Service emails`{.action}.
+This email is also available in your [OVHcloud Control Panel](/links/manager) as soon as it is sent.
+Click on the name associated with your NIC handle (Customer ID) in the menu bar in the top right-hand corner, then select `Service emails`{.action}.

 To use the Windows PE rescue mode GUI, you will need to download and install a VNC console or use the [IPMI module](/pages/bare_metal_cloud/dedicated_servers/using_ipmi_on_dedicated_servers) (not available on all server models).